Psychology

 PSYC 580.
 Clinical Practice.
 1-3 Credits.

 Supervised individual practice in techniques of individual psychotherapy, marital therapy, counseling, and guidance of parents and children, administration of psychological examinations, behavior modification, community mental health procedures, consultation, and other professional practices of the clinical psychologist.
-Prerequisite: PSYC 571, graduate standing in Psychology, and consent of instructor.
+Prerequisite: PSYC 570 and graduate standing in Psychology, or consent of instructor.
 Repeatable.
 S/U grading.

 PSYC 587.
 Supervised Field Work.
 1-3 Credits.